 - Scatter the remaining tater tots on top of the ground beef mixture.

 - Sprinkle the remaining cheese on top.
-Bake in a 375°F oven for 25-30 minutes, or until tater tots are golden and crunchy.
+Continue cooking in the oven for 15-20 more minutes, or until tater tots are golden and crunchy.

 - Do you need to cook the tater tots before adding them to the casserole?
 Nope!
 Just put them in frozen!

 - Do I have to use cream of mushroom?
 I know there are some mushroom haters, and that's okay.
 You can simply sub cream of chicken for the mushroom.
 If you want to get rid of the "cream of" soup all together, 1.25 cups sour cream, plus ¼ teaspoon onion powder, ½ teaspoon dried parsley, ½ teaspoon celery salt, and a pinch of ground thyme.
 This will give you all the flavors with none of the "cream of" soup!